 Street furniture

 Seats, litter bins and other street furniture must be designed and placed in accordance with any requirements of Transportation: Corridor hierarchy tables and Transportation: Asset data forms.
-Furniture used must be compatible with existing street furniture, unless an alternative is specifically accepted by Council.
+Furniture used must be the same specification and compatible with existing street furniture, unless an alternative is specifically accepted by Council.

 Feature walls